Joe-K-Sewell/rsvp/Design/ProtocolSpec.md

 ## Commands

-A command is an instruction given by a citizen to the server.
-The server will react appropriately, and transmit a Reply to the citizen to inform that citizen of the result.
+A command is an instruction given by a citizen to the service.
+The service will react appropriately, and transmit a Reply to the citizen to inform that citizen of the result.

 Commands are issued in the form: